 If you’re seeking damages after a car wreck, and your lawyer charges on a contingency basis, that generally means that if they don’t win the case for you, you don’t pay them anything.

 This is the opposite of putting them on a retainer, meaning you have to pay for their services, whether they win or not.
 If they’re demanding money regardless of whether they win your case, you might want to look elsewhere.

 4. How Long Could It Take to Settle My Claim?

-You should ask them how long they think it may take to settle this whole affair.
+It would be best to ask them how long they think it may take to settle this affair.
 They should have details about the timetable if they’ve done this sort of thing before.

-If they have experience in this area, then they can easily lay out all the details and an approximate timeline of what you can expect.
-If this isn’t something they can tell you about off the top of their head, that means they’re inexperienced, and probably not the best choice to represent your interests.
+If they have experience in this area, they can easily lay out all the details and an approximate timeline of what you can expect.
+On the other hand, if this isn’t something they can tell you about off the top of their head, that means they’re inexperienced and probably not the best choice to represent your interests.

 Picking a car accident lawyer is no frivolous thing.
 It’s not like deciding where you want to eat for lunch.
-You should choose your attorney very cautiously since the outcome of your claim could mean thousands of dollars either going into or out of your pockets.
+However, you should choose your attorney very cautiously since the outcome of your claim could mean thousands of dollars either going into or out of your pockets.

-A reasonable car accident attorney should have no issue answering any of these questions.
-If they are reticent, then you’ll want to find someone else.
-Remember, you need to hire the best lawyer you can to help you through this difficult situation.
+A reasonable car accident attorney should have no issue answering these questions.
+However, you’ll want to find someone else if they are reticent.
+Remember, you need to hire the best lawyer to help you through this challenging situation.